-Next morning, earlier than the day before, Arrd lifted his yoke and buckets to his shoulders and started up the cobblestones to the river hill.
+Next morning, even earlier than the day before, Arrd lifted his yoke and buckets to his shoulders and started up the cobblestones to the river hill.
 Anxious to get past the shack before Noface was up and about, Arrd moved steadily up the hill to the clearing where Noface lived.
-As he neared the shack he slowed and looked around.
+Nearing the shack he slowed and looked around.
 Holding the buckets so they would make no sound, he slipped past the shack.
-When he was safely in the woods again, Arrd increased his pace over the river hill to the open pasture beyond.
+Once safely in the woods again, Arrd increased his pace over the river hill to the open pasture beyond.

-Milk cows grazed on the lush, green grasses that reached down to the barn of the old woman who cared for them.
-Each animal had a collar with a bell dangling from it.
-As the cows grazed on the grass their bells made music that filled the valley.
-Arrd loved the sound and he relaxed as he approached the house-barn where the old woman lived with her animals.
+Sleek brown milk cows grazed on the lush, green grasses that reached down to the barn of the old woman who cared for them.
+Each animal was fitted with a collar from which dangled a bell.
+As the cows grazed on the grass the valley was filled with the music of their bells.
+Arrd loved the sound and he relaxed as he approached the house-barn where the kind old woman lived with her animals.

 With no tone of criticism, Mereth called out: “Boy, you did not come yesterday.”
-She motioned for him to put his buckets down under an ash tree near the barn door.
-There was a water spring in the shade of the tree and a wooden bench to rest.
-The old woman sat down on the bench as Arrd dropped his load and dipped into the cool water.
-After satisfying his thirst, Arrd shared the story of his encounter with Noface and the dead man.
+She motioned for him to put his buckets down under a spreading ash tree near the barn door.
+There was a water spring in the shade of the tree and a wooden bench on which to rest.
+The old woman sat down on the bench as Arrd dropped his load and dipped into the cool water for a drink.
+After satisfying his thirst, Arrd told Mereth the story of his encounter with Noface and the dead man.

 When he finished, Mereth shook her head, “Old Dragon’s Breath is about his ways again.
 Stay clear of him.
 The world has created a monster in that one.”